Switzerland

 Visualization of the 1st violin of the 2nd symphony, 4th movement by Ferdinand Ries in the shape of a rollercoaster.
 The camera starts by showing a close-up of the score, then focuses on the notes of the first violin turning the staves into the winding rail tracks of the rollercoaster.
 The notes and bars were exactly synchronised with the progression in the animation so that the typical movements of a rollercoaster ride match the dramatic composition of the music.
 Film advertisement created by Euro RSCG, Switzerland for Zurich Chamber Orchestra, within the category: Recreation, Leisure.

-Film advertisement created by Walker, Switzerland for Comparis, within the category: Finance.
+Ambient advertisement created by Jung von Matt, Switzerland for PostLogistics, within the category: Professional Services.